tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 One of the most common extensions when splitting a line into multiple lines is to use parallel lines.
-Right like the lines here.
+Just like the lines we see here.
 These share a common slope, but they have a different intercepts.

-This implies much more flexibility than the previous approach, but it is still a little restrictive because the same slope is used in all cases.
+This is much more flexible than the previous approach, but it is still a little restrictive because the same slope is used in all cases.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->